Valentino Blake

-Antwon Valentino Blake (born August 9, 1990) is an American former professional football cornerback and special teamer who played in the National Football League (NFL).
+Antwon Valentino Blake (born August 9, 1990) is an American former professional football player who was a cornerback and special teamerin the National Football League (NFL).
 He was signed by the Jacksonville Jaguars as an undrafted free agent in 2012 and was also a member of the Pittsburgh Steelers, Tennessee Titans, New York Giants and Saskatchewan Roughriders.
-He played college football at Texas–El Paso (UTEP).
+He played college football for the UTEP Miners.

 In September 2016, Blake changed his first name from Antwon to Valentino.

 College career

-He played college football at Texas-El Paso (UTEP) from 2008 to 2011.
+He played college football at the University of Texas-El Paso (UTEP) from 2008 to 2011.
 During his career at UTEP, Blake totaled 137 tackles, 1 sack, 2 forced fumbles, and 1 interception.

 He started every game his junior and senior years also started 1 game his sophomore season before suffering an ankle injury.

 Professional career

 Jacksonville Jaguars

 Blake signed with the Jacksonville Jaguars following the 2012 NFL draft as a rookie free agent.

 He was released on September 1, 2013.